-- Opening gate (see below), passing through and closing gate (45-second time limit).
-Changing hands on gate or turning loose of gate is to be penalized. - A clearly visible starting line must be located 6 feet prior to the gate.
-This starting line can be marked on the ground or designated with widely set markers that are visible to the judge and rider.
-Time starts once a foreleg crosses the starting line and stops when the rider is through the gate and it is latched. - Counties have the option to use a wooden or rope gate at their county 4-H horse show. - The gate shall be freestanding and may be 6-8 feet wide, with no feet restricting supports.
-Suggested gate assembly: use two pole-bending poles, weighted properly, with a rope securely tied to one pole and easily slipped over the other. - Gate type (wooden or rope) must be specified on show pattern. - 2.
-Ride over at least four logs or poles (30-second time limit).
+- 1. Opening gate (see below), passing through and closing gate (45-second time limit).
+Changing hands on gate or turning loose of gate is to be penalized. - Counties have the option to use a wooden or rope gate at their county 4-H horse show. - The gate shall be freestanding and may be 6-8 feet wide, with no feet restricting supports.
+Suggested gate assembly: use two pole-bending poles, weighted properly, with a rope securely tied to one pole and easily slipped over the other.

+- Gate type (wooden or rope) must be specified on show pattern. - Ride over at least four logs or poles (30-second time limit).
 These can be in a straight line, curved, zigzag or raised (not greater than 12 inches).
 The distance between the poles is measured over the horse's path and shall be 15 to 24 inches for walkovers, 3 to 3 feet 6 inches for trot-overs, and 6 to 7 feet for lope-overs.
 Elevated walkovers shall be a minimum of 22 inches apart. - 3.
 Ride over wooden bridge (30-second time limit).
-The sides on the bridge for Trail need to be removed to create a flat bridge with no sides on for safety reasons. - NOTE: For safety reasons, Beginners are to ride through an open gate and leave the gate open.
+The sides on the bridge for Trail need to be removed to create a flat bridge with no sides on for safety reasons.

+NOTE: For safety reasons, Beginners are to ride through an open gate and leave the gate open.
 Beginner contestants will trot instead of lope.